 Measuring and reporting on sustainability can be a challenge for any organization.

 For small companies, which often have more limited resources, this is especially true.
-As a result, organizations which hold active certification and are considered an SME, will be permitted one year to comply with the new requirements implemented within this version of The CarbonNeutral Protocol, in addition to the grace period specified above.
+As a result, organizations withhold active certification and are considered an SME, will be permitted one additional year to comply with the new requirements implemented within this version of The CarbonNeutral Protocol, which in total provides a grace period of two years.
+Companies that qualify as an SME can defer new requirements in their certification renewal up to two times in total across the grace periods.
 Illustrative examples of the application of the grace period for SMEs are shown in Table 2.

 There is not currently one generally recognized definition of what constitutes an SME.
 Different regulatory agencies and standards around the world maintain different definitions.
 In order to take advantage of the additional year available to comply with updated requirements, organizations should evaluate themselves as an SME only under an appropriate and aligned standard.
 For example, an EU-based organization may consider the requirements of the EU Corporate Sustainability Reporting Directive (CSRD) the most appropriate due to geographic alignment and their existing classification for regulatory ESG reporting.